-Beachin’ Fridays started in 2015, bringing the beach music scene to Mauldin.
+Beachin’ Fridays started in 2016, bringing the beach music scene to Mauldin.
 People come from all over the Upstate converge on the Mauldin Outdoor Amphitheater for evenings of shag dancing, beer and wine from Growler Haus, and food trucks.
-The series always features a fantastic fireworks display that brings in crowds from all over the Upstate.
+This year’s finale show will feature a fantastic fireworks show to celebrate the summer!

 We’ll be playing all of your favorite beach hits and more!
 All shows are free, so bring your dancing shoes, lawn chairs, and blankets – it’s gonna be a long, fun, Southern night!